 DATA: Black (non-Hispanic/Latinx) Coloradans are nearly twice as likely to have had problems paying a medical bill than white (non-Hispanic/Latinx) Coloradans (30.2 percent versus 16.5 percent).
-A history of discriminatory policy and practice has led black Americans to have significantly less household wealth than white Americans.
+A history of discriminatory policy and practice has led black Americans to have, on average, less than 10 percent of white Americans' household wealth.